dbieber/GoNoteGo/installation.md

 7. Set up Internet

 * Run `sudo nano /etc/wpa_supplicant/wpa_supplicant.conf`
 * Follow the guide at https://www.raspberrypi.org/documentation/computers/configuration.html to set up your wpa_supplicant.conf file.

+Setting up internet through the operating system's UI may also work.

 8. Set up your audio

-  * Follow the guide at https://learn.adafruit.com/adafruit-voice-bonnet/raspberry-pi-setup if using an Adafruit Voice Bonnet.
+* Make sure audio is coming out of the desired output device at an acceptable volume.

 9. Verify everything's working!

 * Type a text note and press enter; it should appear in your notes.
 * Press your hotkey and speak an audio note; it too should appear in your notes.
 * Type ":ok" and press enter; you should hear the machine say "ok".
 * If you're having any trouble getting set up, open a [new GitHub issue](https://github.com/dbieber/GoNoteGo/issues).
 * That's it; you're good to go!
 Happy note-taking!